airbadge-dev/airbadge/README.md

 ## Features

 - **Integrated checkout**: Stripe Checkout is built into the signup flow.
-- **Billing portal**: Changing plans or canceling plans is built in.
+- **Billing portal**: Changing plans or canceling plans is accessible via `/billing/portal`.
 - **Webhook handling**: All Stripe webhooks are handled for you.
-- **Free plans**: Checkout can be skipped for free plans or trials.
+- **Trials & Free plans**: Checkout can be skipped for free plans or trials.
 - **Routing guards**: Routes can be restricted based on membership status.
 - **Component guards**: Conditionally display components based on membership status.
 - **Open source**: https://github.com/joshnuss/auth-stripe-sveltekit